2013–14 Montreal Canadiens season

-The 2013–14 Montreal Canadiens season was the 105th season of play for the franchise that was founded on December 4, 1909, and was their 97th season in the National Hockey League.
-The Montreal Canadiens defeated the Tampa Bay Lightning by sweeping them in the first round.
-They upset the top team in the NHL, the Boston Bruins, in a hard fought seven game series, before falling to the New York Rangers in the Eastern Conference Final in six games.
+The 2013–14 Montreal Canadiens season was the 105th season of play for the franchise that was founded on December 4, 1909, and was their 97th season in the National Hockey League (NHL).
+Qualifying for the 2014 Stanley Cup playoffs, the Canadiens defeated the Tampa Bay Lightning by sweeping them in the first round.
+They upset the top team in the NHL, the Boston Bruins, in a hard-fought seven-game series, before falling to the New York Rangers in the Eastern Conference Final in six games.